thma/thma.github.io/posts/2025-08-30-Embedding-MicroHs.md

 - The HHI-Reducer.
 This is the fastest of my graph-reduction implementations.
 Compilation with `compileEta`.
 - The MicroHs Runtime mhseval.
 Compilation with `compileEta`.
 - The GHC Runtime.
-With HGC compiled Haskell code
+With GHC compiled Haskell code
 - The MicroHs Runtime mhseval.
 With MicroHs compiled Haskell code.

 As I am focussing on backend performance I will not vary the compilation algorithm.
 I will use the `compileEta` algorithm (introduced in the above mentioned post) which will produce the most compact combinator code for standard combinators.
 (As of now MicroHs does not support Bulk-Combinators which would allow even more compact code.)